 Thus, in 1962, what was then called the Institutional and Municipal Parking Congress was formed.
 The chairmen that were appointed to the first Congress were Vining Fisher, director of the San Francisco Parking Authority; Robert G. Bundy, general manager of the Toronto Parking authority; and Jim Hunnicutt, director of parking, Nashville, Tenn.
 These pioneers defined the purpose and goals of IMPC through the creation of a constitution and bylaws.

 Following the conception of IMPC, a number of professionals in the field took an active role in forming the Congress.
 These founders included: John D. McGillis, Robert J. Kelly, Louis P. Farina, Merritt A. Neale, Edward A. Jochumsen, Fenton G. Jordan, Walter King, Thomas J. Coyle, H. H. Dees, and Arthur Lomax.

-IMPC Evolves into the International Parking Institute (IPI)
+IMPC Evolves into the International Parking & Mobility Institute (IPMI)

-In 1995, as parking took on a more significant role and organizations realized the impact of parking in their operations, the association updated its name to the International Parking Institute (IPI).
-This change reflected a new scope and direction for the association as well as the formation of a network to connect parking professionals from around the world.
-The number of members has grown but the purpose of IPI remains much the same as it was when it was first founded: To provide leadership, information, education, and networking opportunities to all members of the parking industry.
+In 1995, as parking took on a more significant role and organizations realized the impact of parking in their operations, the association updated its name to the International Parking & Mobility Institute (IPMI).
+This change reflected a new scope and direction for the association as well as the formation of a network to connect parking, transportation, and mobility professionals from around the world.
+The number of members has grown but the purpose of IPMI remains much the same as it was when it was first founded: To provide leadership, information, education, and networking opportunities to all members of the parking, transportation, and mobility industry.

-These visionary leaders were instrumental in building the foundation for IPI to become the world’s largest parking trade association, whose primary mission is to Advance the Parking Profession.
+These visionary leaders were instrumental in building the foundation for IPMI to become the world’s largest parking, transportation, and mobility trade association, whose primary mission is to Advance the Parking, Transportation, and Mobility Profession.